aws-samples/aws-modern-application-workshop/module-3/README.md

 ### Committing The First *Real* Code change

-#### Copy the Updated Flask Service Code
+#### Copy the Updated Go Service Code
 Now that we have our data included in the table, let's modify our application code to read from this table instead of returning the static JSON file that was used in Module 2.
-We have included a new set of Python files for your Flask microservice, but now instead of reading the static JSON file will make a request to DynamoDB.
+We have included a new set of Go files for your microservice, but now instead of reading the static JSON file will make a request to DynamoDB.

-The request is formed using the AWS Python SDK called **boto3**.
-This SDK is a powerful yet simple way to interact with AWS services via Python code.
+The request is formed using the AWS SDK for Go.
+This SDK is a powerful yet simple way to interact with AWS services via Go code.
 It enables you to use service client definitions and functions that have great symmetry with the AWS APIs and CLI commands you've already been executing as part of this workshop.
-Translating those commands to working Python code is simple when using **boto3**.
+Translating those commands to working Go code is simple when using The AWS SDK for Go.
 To copy the new files into your CodeCommit repository directory, execute the following command in the terminal:

 ```
 cp ~/environment/aws-modern-application-workshop/module-3/app/service/* ~/environment/MythicalMysfitsService-Repository/service/